srishty15/Facial-Emotion-Recognizer/README.md

 # Facial-Emotion-Recognizer
 Facial Emoton Recognizer is a GUI based Machine Learning Project.
-It detects the emotion on the face of the image entered and is trained on dataset imported from Kaggle: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expressionrecognition-challenge/data
+It detects the emotion on the face of the image entered and is trained on dataset imported from Kaggle.
+You can download the dataset from: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expressionrecognition-challenge/data

 The task is to categorize face based on the emotion shown in facial expression in to one of the seven categories: